nachocaru/xaprb.com/content/blog/2006-12-15-advanced-mysql-user-variable-techniques.md

    2 &gt;= @num := greatest(0, if(@type = type, @num + 1, 1))
    and @type := type;</pre>

 No, that gives the same result.
-I feel like I&#8217;m getting close, though.
+I feel like I'm getting close, though.
 What if I separate out the assignment and comparison?

 <pre>set @num := 0, @type := '';